nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/advanced_modes/raw_tx_operation.rst

 .. note::
    If the packet is not a properly framed 802.11 packet, it will be dropped by the nRF70 Series device and will not be transmitted over-the-air.

-Additionally, the raw packet must provide transmit parameters that inform the nRF70 Series Wi-Fi device driver on how the packet must be transmitted.
+Additionally, the raw packet must provide transmit parameters that inform the nRF Wi-Fi driver on how the packet must be transmitted.
-It must also provide a packet marker identifying itself as a special packet, which must be handled differently by the nRF70 series Wi-Fi driver.
+It must also provide a packet marker identifying itself as a special packet, which must be handled differently by the nRF Wi-Fi driver.
 The transmit parameters and the packet marker together form the raw packet transmit header.
 The raw packet transmit header is prepended to the 802.11 conformant raw packet before the packet is passed to the nRF Wi-Fi driver by the application.